Catskill909/podcast_app/README.md

 ## Features

+### Modern Local Caching (Hive)
+- Podcasts, episodes, and playback UI are available offline after first load.
+- Uses Hive for robust local storage of podcast and episode data.
+- Cache-first strategy: loads instantly from cache, refreshes in background when online.
+- If offline, app loads cached podcasts and episodes.
+Default images are shown if network images are unavailable.

 - **Modern UI:** Minimalist design, Material 3, Google Fonts, responsive layouts
 - **Podcast Browser:** Home screen with a list of podcasts
 - **Podcast Detail:** View podcast description and list of episodes